fog/fog/lib/fog/rackspace/docs/compute_v2.md

   		:connection_options => {} # Optional
 	})

-To learn more about obtaining cloud credentials visit the [Getting Started with Fog and the Rackspace Open Cloud](getting_started.md) document.
+To learn more about obtaining cloud credentials refer to the [Getting Started with Fog and the Rackspace Open Cloud](getting_started.md) document.

 By default `Fog::Compute` will connect to the DFW region.
 You can specify alternative regions using the key `:rackspace_endpoint ` with one of the following values: